 One chore that hasn't gone away this year is trapping the Japanese Beetles.
 I hate how these "June Bugs," as we used to call them, show up in late June and early July and proceed to defoliate our Rose of Sharon shrubs and whatever else meets their fancy.
 Some people say you shouldn't use the traps because they only attract the beetles to your yard.
 I disagree.
 For one thing, I don't set out the traps until the bugs have already arrived.
 Setting out the lures and trapping the beetles in bags is much safer for the bees and beneficial insects in the yard than spraying poison.
 Also, by trapping these beetles, thousands more offspring are prevented.

 Another indication that it is mid-July is that the raspberries are nearly finished for the season.
 I didn't get too many picked this year, but did manage to get enough to make a good pie.
 Now it is time for the blueberries--my favorite.
 I have only one shrub at home which now yields enough for my morning oatmeal two or three days a week.
 I hope to add more blueberries next spring.
-For now, I will pick them at one of the local farms.
+For now,

 The flowers continue to bloom and brighten the yard.
 I hope you will enjoy these photos.